how to sharpen a colored pencil

 So is there anything you can do if the lead is weakened or broken on the inside?

 On Prismacolor's website, they recommend "setting the pencils in a warm, sunny spot for a few minutes [which] can soften the wax-based colored pencils."
 Since the cores of Prismacolors are wax-based, the heat will soften the wax core and cause the broken pieces to fuse together.
+To me this sounds like the safest method for mending a colored pencil.

 One Art-is-Fun visitor wrote in to say that she tried putting a Crayola colored pencil in her microwave to repair the broken lead, and reported: "After 8 seconds I opened the door to check, and smoke came pouring out of the microwave.
 The pencil had split end to end, and the bit of lead at one end was carbonized.
 At the other end, it had bulged out.
-The paint was blistered and missing in places."
+The paint was blistered and missing in placed."
 This is clearly an example of the microwave technique not working, and it's lucky she checked on the colored pencil when she did.
 It's up to you whether you want to take the risk.

 More tips for keeping your colored pencils in good, sharp condition: